Let Us Worry About ADA Compliance – All You Need to do is Design

 - In addition, we offer a self-closing option feature, which aids in facilitating ADA compliance.
 The Our Unikself model, for example, silently closes on its own, without the need for an electrical connection.

 - All of our glass sliding doors offer an “open door” position.
 As such, doors can remain open thanks to the brake retainer systems included in the upper track rail.

 - Some of our systems allow users to synchronously or telescopically open two to four panels.
 That creat a clear opening measuring up to 16 feet wide.
 Therefore, the width of the doorway depends solely on the user’s needs and wants in terms of design and convenience.
 For example, SLID sliding doors create clearance without sacrificing minimalist design.

 - Klein’s glass sliding doors accept all types of ADA accessible hardware, including full-height ladder pulls.
 See our glass sliding doors in action: Rolmatic/SLID at the AKO Hotel in Barcelona, Spain.
 Also, Extendo at Gensler’s Newport Beach office and Rollglass at the San Diego Wildlife Refuge.
 Our goal is to always make the best product possible.
 So, we ensure this by exceeding all safety testing regulations and we design products with all types of users in mind.
-Moreover, our systems are tested up to 100.000 cycles as required by European standard EN1527, ensuring that they work as beautifully as they look.
-Our constant innovation combines technology, comfort and design to create brighter spaces.
-That are open and accessible to everyone in every application in which they’re used.
-Visit our Architectural Support Center to learn more about how we can assist you with your design.
+Moreover, our systems are tested up to 100.000 cycles as required by European standard EN1527.
+This testing ensures that they work as beautifully as they look.
+Our constant innovation combines technology, comfort, and design to create brighter spaces.